Somaiyanoori/Somaiyanoori/README.md

 # 🧠 Strategic Engineering Philosophy

-I believe that the cost of fixing a bug increases tenfold at every stage of the lifecycle.
-My approach is centered on **Shift-Left Testing**:
+I build the bridge between user experience and server logic.
+My approach focuses on:

-*   **Clean Code:** Self-documenting, type-safe code using TypeScript.
+*   **Frontend Excellence:** Clean, self-documenting, and type-safe architecture using TypeScript and React.
-*   **Security by Design:** Implementing Row Level Security (RLS), JWT best practices, and Zod validation.
+*   **Backend Symbiosis:** Deep understanding of Node.js and PostgreSQL allows me to design state management that integrates perfectly with REST APIs.
-*   **Performance:** Optimizing database queries and frontend rendering to ensure a seamless UX.
+*   **Shift-Left Testing:** Proving code works with automated testing (Vitest, Playwright) before it reaches production.
-*   **Scalability:** Building modular components and micro-services that grow with the business.
+*   **Performance:** Optimizing client-side rendering, caching with React Query, and ensuring seamless UX.

 ---